Join live or receive a link to the recording and earn a CE certificate

 Presented by Dr. Nick Polyak, Superintendent, Leyden High School District 212 (IL); Dr. Avis Williams, Superintendent, NOLA Public Schools (LA); Dr. Kristi Wilson, Superintendent, Buckeye Elementary School District (AZ); and Diane W. Doersch, Senior Director of Information Technology, Digital Promise

 Moderated by Ann McMullan, Project Director, CoSN (Consortium for School Networking) EmpowerED Superintendents Initiative

 Technology plays an ever-increasing role in providing high-quality education for all PreK-12 students, but its use and application may sometimes be inequitable.
 In this edLeader Panel, three superintendents and a senior director of information technology share the strategies they use to ensure not only equitable access and effective uses of technology for all the students and families in their school districts, but also how they promote diversity within their district technology teams to better represent all the communities they serve.

-This edLeader Panel is of particular value to superintendents, K-12 school and district leaders, and aspiring school leaders.
-Attendees will have the opportunity to submit questions to the panelists during the live broadcast.
+This recorded edLeader Panel is of particular value to superintendents, K-12 school and district leaders, and aspiring school leaders.

 About the Presenters